-- Dresses must have sleeves and the length must be to the knee.
-Neckline of the bodice must be appropriate similar to the shirt requirements in #2 above.
+- Dresses must have sleeves and the length must be to mid-thigh even while sitting.
+Neckline of the bodice must be appropriate like the shirt requirements in #2 above.

 - No see-through materials

-- Jackets/sweaters cannot be used to cover up an otherwise inappropriate dress.
+- Jackets/sweaters cannot be used to cover up inappropriate dress.

 - Trench Coats are NOT appropriate nor are they ALLOWED for grades K-12.

-- Hooded sweatshirts are allowed, but hoods MAY NOT be worn over the head during school hours.
+- Hooded sweatshirts are allowed, but hoods MAY NOT be worn over the head in Class and Outside of Class.
 (Strictly Enforced District Policy)